nanit/kubernetes-graphite-cluster/README.md

 ## Requirements:
 1. Kubernetes version 1.5.X (We're using StatefulSet)
 2. kubectl configured to work with your Kubernetes API
+3. Tested on Kubernetes 1.5.2 on top of AWS (See future work)
-3. Optional - Access to your own docker repository to store your own images.
+4. Optional - Access to your own docker repository to store your own images.
 That's relevant if you don't want to use the default images offered here.

 ## Deployment:
 1. Clone this repository